Adityaask987/Transformer-from-scratch-English-to-hindi-translation/README.md

 # Transformer for English-to-Hindi Translation
+## This code is made in Kaggle notebook using the cfilt/iitb-english-hindi dataset from Hugging face.

 This repository contains a Transformer model implemented from scratch to perform English-to-Hindi translation.
 The model is built using PyTorch and follows the Transformer architecture as described in the paper "[Attention is All You Need](https://arxiv.org/abs/1706.03762)".
 It uses custom tokenizers and layers to train on parallel corpora of English and Hindi sentences.